JLin37/Old_stuff/README.md

 # Old Code

-Some old projects I've worked on, just have then here as backup and for references
+Some old projects I've worked on, just have them here as backup and for references